regojoyson/cartesian-cordinate-system/README.md

 # Introduction

-This Application related Cartesian Coordinate System, which has some utilities related to it.
+This Application related to Cartesian Coordinate System, which has some utilities related to it.

 # Dependencies